Codium-ai/pr-agent/docs/docs/tools/describe.md

 <table>
   <tr>
     <td><b>publish_labels</b></td>
-    <td>If set to true, the tool will publish the labels to the PR.
-Default is true.</td>
+    <td>If set to true, the tool will publish labels to the PR.
+Default is false.</td>
   </tr>
   <tr>
     <td><b>publish_description_as_comment</b></td>